 This has an obvious relevance for us as martial artists.
 Whether in a competition, or (god forbid) you are assaulted by a real street predator, you will feel that excitement.
-It will usually be accompanied by adrenalin.
+It will usually be accompanied by adrenaline.
 We must train ourselves to use that excitement to re-enforce our courage and our determination to get away safely (whether by running or fighting).
 We mustn’t let this excitement overly re-enforce our feelings of fear and panic.

 Maxwell Maltz relays an example of an old time boxer, Jack Dempsey, who apparently used to get so nervous before a fight that he couldn’t shave and couldn’t sit or stand still.
 However, Jack Dempsey did not interpret this nervousness as fear; instead he used it to fuel his blows in the match.